Azure-Samples/ms-identity-easyauth-nodejs-storage-graphapi/2-WebApp-graphapi-on-behalf/README.md

 ### Step 5: Visit the web app

-Open a browser and navigate to the deployed web app (replace *web-app-name* with the name of your web app): `https://web-app-name.azurewebsites.net`
+Open a browser and navigate to the deployed web app (replace *web-app-name* with the name of your web app): `https://web-app-name.azurewebsites.net`.
+Once authenticated, select the **Profile** button at the center of the page.
+This will take you to the page that displays your profile data from Microsoft Graph.

 ## About the code